chrdoe/chrdoe.github.io/_pages/teaching.md

 Lecturer
 ======
-2025: [lecturer] for a workshop on **Fieldwork and audio-visual data collection** for graduate students of the RTG 2636 ``form-meaning mismatches'', Georg-August-Universität Göttingen.
+2025: [lecturer] for a workshop on **Fieldwork and audio-visual data collection** for graduate students of the <a href="https://www.uni-goettingen.de/de/635554.html" target="_blank">RTG 2636 ``form-meaning mismatches''</a>, Georg-August-Universität Göttingen.

 2025: [guest-lecturer] for a **webinar training session by ELDP**, Endangered Languages Documentation Project, Berlin.